Trevo525/btrfdeck/README.md

 # After a SteamOS update

-## Don't remove password and run the btrfdec_post_update.sh script by right-clicking is and running in terminal.
+## Don't remove password and run the btrfdec_post_update.sh script by right-clicking it and selecting "Run in Konsole".

 # Undo the changes:
 ## 1. Setup `deck` user with a password.